-The details of these programmes are in the Faculty Postgraduate booklet.
-The rules, regulations, procedures and processes are online.
-Please read them and follow them for a less-stressful postgraduate experience.
-Note that while the booklet contains Faculty regulations governing each programme, postgraduate programmes are subject to University-wide regulations and it is also in your own best interest to be well informed about those as well.
-If you need further elaboration and /or further information specific to a programme of interest, you may visit the office of the Head of the Department where the programme resides and /or contact the Deputy Dean, Graduate Studies, Research and Innovation through the Office of the Dean of FFA.
+The FFA offers postgraduate programmes at the taught Diploma/Masters and research-based MPhil and PhD levels in various fields.
+The UWI and FFA's rules, regulations, procedures and processes are online.
+This booklet contains FFA's regulations governing each programme.
+Postgraduate programmes are subject to University-wide regulations and it is also in your own best interest to be well informed about those as well.
+If you need further elaboration and/or further information specific to a programme of interest, you may visit the office of the Head of the Department where the programme resides and /or contact the Deputy Dean, Graduate Studies, Research and Innovation through the Office of the Dean of FFA.
 Further information on general regulations governing taught Masters and research-based postgraduate programmes can be obtained from the Office of Graduate Studies and Research, located in the Lloyd Brathwaite Building.
 Avoid depending on second-hand information.